andrecp/swdocs/README.md

 # Start the swdocs server and go to http://localhost:8087
 > make run  # or source .dev.env && swdocs serve

-# Create a new swdoc page about the zeromq software package.
-> swdocs create --name zeromq --description "ZeroMQ is a high-performance asynchronous messaging library, aimed at use in distributed or concurrent applications.
-It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker. "

-# Apply is an appy that either creates or updates an entry from a JSON file.
+# Apply either creates or updates an entry from a JSON file.
 > swdocs apply --file tests/rabbitmq.json
 ```